 Fate had taken one look at the cards it had dealt the young man and nearly killed itself laughing, he was sure of that.
 The one person barely able to stutter out two words to the opposite gender, and turned bright cherry red whenever confronted with anything of the sexual realm, had been given not one, not two, but five females as his best friends.
 It didn't help that four of them were outrageously attractive in every right, and that the fifth had a mind as dirty as it was intelligent.
 She would be a force to be reckoned with when she got older, and she was already hard to deal with now as it was.

 Then again, Fate had been merciful, because who should he first meet but the most beautiful, most powerful student on campus.
-Of course, that had been the beginning of many of his problems right of the bat, those of the life-threatening variety.
-People—or Ayashi as they liked to be called—drawn to her would inevitably seek to harm the insignificant whelp she always hung around, or on, as the case usually was.
+Of course, that had been the beginning of many of his problems right off the bat, those of the life-threatening variety.
+People—or Ayashi; monsters, as they liked to be called—drawn to her would inevitably seek to harm the insignificant whelp she always hung around, or on, as the case usually was.

 Before long he had soon met a succubus more than powerful enough in her own right, with a personality and physique to match; a young witch with an intelligence quotient only comparable to her perverted mind and desire to be loved; an oddball snow woman who somehow managed to synch her ethereal beauty to her unusual choice in clothing and habits; and an older witch who against all odds had done the impossible and managed to out-fetish her younger counterpart.